 Now ... the complicated stuff.

 Most folks exploring cobra, never get past “Evolving a Flow”.
 For most, that’s enough.
 That would mean you

 have a working awareness of the 8 essential energies ... which I refer to as the “natural” flows.
-What defines
+What defines the

-earlier videos to see what I mean, and ensure you lock in the idea.
+videos to see what I mean, and ensure you lock in the idea.
 The flow feels natural, comfortable, and familiar ... hence the term “natural”.

-As happens in nature, behind everything overt and visible, is usually something of equal substance and import,
+As happens in nature, behind everything overt and visible, is usually something of equal substance and import, but

-well down the path.
+the path.
 Master these and you will begin to see openings for energy application and counter, which otherwise would not be apparent or easily discovered.